atimgraves/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 ![](../../../../common/images/customer.logo2.png)

-# Migration of Monolith to Cloud Native
+# Migration of Monolith to Cloud Native Live Labs formatting update 26/10/2020 - 16:58

 ## A. Helidon for Cloud Native